mariohernandez/training/drupal-site-building/author.md

 1. Go to Blog content type's manage display screen \(**Structure &gt; Content types &gt; Blog &gt; Manage display**\)
 2. Click the **Featured** view mode
 3. For the Author field, ensure **Rendered entity** is set as the format
-4. Click the little gear icon to the right of the Author field
+4. Click the little cogwheel icon to the right of the Author field
 5. Change the view mode to **Author**
 6. Click the **Update** then **Save** buttons